pyodide/pyodide-recipes/README.md

 To add a new package, create a package recipe in the `packages` directory.

 It is required to clone the repository with the `--recurse-submodules` option to ensure that all submodules are initialized.
-If hyou have already cloned the repository without this option, you can run the following command to initialize the submodules:
+If you have already cloned the repository without this option, you can run the following command to initialize the submodules:

 ```bash